open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

           exporters: [jaeger]
 ```

-The main parts to note are that we are using the contrib collector image, the
+The main parts to note are that it uses the contrib collector image.
+The
-reason is because this processor is not part of the OpenTelemetry collector
+`k8sattributesprocessor` is not part of the OpenTelemetry collector
-core.
-Other things to notice are the filter mentioned above, and the use of a
+core, but the contrib distribution has it.
+Other things to notice are the filter
-specific service account which is created previously and contains the
+mentioned above, and the use of a previously-created specific service account,
-permissions to fetch the pod list.
+which contains the permissions to fetch the pod list.

 Now, we can deploy the manifest above and the vertex app example to generate
 some traces.